have-no-clue-what-im-doing/Broderic_Blog/content/about.md

 *October 2021 - February 2022*

-This was my first true IT job.
-It was an entry level help desk support position where I did a little bit of everything.
+An entry level help desk support position where I did a little bit of everything.
 The company had around 70 employees in multiple locations.
 Some worked remote while others worked in person.
 There were 3 other IT employees.
 My manager, a network engineer, and a Salesforce specialist.
 Both the network engineer and Salesforce specialist worked remote.
 For the most part it was my manager and I doing most of the day to day IT support.
 My worked mostly involved the following: